Learning Beyond the Classroom

 Social Impact Bootcamp

 This was a five-day experiential and skills-focused training camp aimed at equipping students with relevant skills to support student-led social impact projects.
+Modules offered by a range of non-profit, academic and corporate experts included Design Thinking, Theory of Change, Public Narratives, Resourcing and Pitching, and Asset-based Community Development.

 Social Impact Grants